Dodge Charger: Third generation: 1971–1974

 The third generation Charger was introduced for the 1971 model year.
 Chrysler's B platform was modified to meet new emissions and safety regulations.
 Available in six different packages with cosmetic changes, including a split grille, semi-fastback rear window, and a ducktail spoiler.

 The 1973 and 1974 Chargers were similar to the 1971s, with minor differences in the grille and headlamps.
-The 1973 and 1974 Chargers also featured new quarter windows, which were larger and shaped differently than the quarter windows seen on the 1971 and 1972 models.
+The 1973 and 1974 Chargers also featured new quarter windows, which were larger and shaped differently than those on the 1971 and 1972 models.

 The increase in sales was primarily due to the elimination of the Dodge Coronet two-door, which meant Dodge offered the two-door intermediate-size body style only as the Charger (although the Coronet two-door would reappear in 1975).

-The name Charger was also used in Brazil as a performance model based on the Dart (A-Body) (1971–80).
+The name Charger was also used in Brazil as a performance model based on the Dart (A-Body) (1971–1980).